sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-12-Machine-Learning-with-Python.md

 ## Support Vector Machine
 One of the famous Supervised learning.
 ![](/assets/2019-06-12-Machine-Learning-with-Python17.JPG)
-In image we get rid of $$\frac{1}{m}$$ and λ. $$\frac{1}{m}$$ is constant so doesn't affect cost function in minimization and intuition is in cost function keep bigger B in order generailze any parameter, that you can do either by increaseing λ r remove lambda put C and decrease C, both are same thing.
+In image we get rid of $$\frac{1}{m}$$ and λ. $$\frac{1}{m}$$ is constant so doesn't affect cost function in minimization and intuition is in cost function keep bigger B in order generalize any parameter, that you can do either by increasing λ r remove lambda put C and decrease C, both are same thing.

-SVM is also called **Large Margine Classifier**.
+SVM is also called **Large Margin Classifier**.

 Think $$\theta^T x^i$$ as vector multiplication and you can say what this multiplication gives projection of &theta; over x.
 ![](/assets/2019-06-12-Machine-Learning-with-Python18.JPG)
 ![](/assets/2019-06-12-Machine-Learning-with-Python19.JPG)
 In above example our aim is to get maximum of p so that θ can be small.
 With bigger p there is bigger distance of dataset from the classifier line and will have bigger margin.

-**Kernal** Above we were discussing are devisor which was linear, in some situation the plotted points are mixed and requires nonlinear curve to divide or enclosing circle.
+**Kernel** Above we were discussing are devisor which was linear, in some situation the plotted points are mixed and requires nonlinear curve to divide or enclosing circle.
 ![](/assets/2019-06-12-Machine-Learning-with-Python20.JPG)
 Here we take some points and mark them as territory and calculate the closeness/similarities of each dataset from these territories/points.
 Mark these points as *l* and calculate closeness/similarities vector.
 $$f_i = similarity(x,l^i)$$